michaelplews/materials-research/README.md

 show()
 ```

-This .plot() function plots a TEM image with axes showing the scale.
+This .plot() function plots a TEM image with axes showing the scale in nanometers.
+Scale bars are also supported with the scale_bar keyword argument.

 # Known Issues

 ## Error: fromstring has been removed, use frombytes() instead.

 This can happen if you have installed an old instance of `_dm3_lib.py`.
-It is however easily fixable. go to your installation of '_dm3_lib.py', mine was at:
+It is, however, easily fixable.
+Go to your installation of '_dm3_lib.py', mine was at:
 ```
 /usr/local/lib/python3.5/dist-packages/dm3_lib/_dm3_lib.py
 ```